Studio Growth5 min read20 February 2026

 • See the full schedule with available spots in real time

-• Book any class in under 60 seconds on a mobile phone
+• Book a class quickly on a mobile phone

-• Be automatically added to a waitlist if a class is full
+• Join a waitlist if a class is full

 The "Personal Touch" Argument — And Why It Is a False Choice